 Federal Tax ID:

 Be sure to consult your tax and financial advisor when considering any planned gift and obtain the assistance of an attorney when making or revising your will.
-If you have questions or require additional information, Elizabeth Stevens, our Planned Giving Officer, would be pleased to work with you and your attorney.
+If you have questions or require additional information, Elizabeth Shearer, our Senior Director of Planned Giving and Donor Relations, would be pleased to work with you and your attorney.